 The Ascend Teaching Fellowship

-As an Ascend Teaching Fellow, you’ll be welcomed to one of our two summer school programs where you will receive an intensive orientation, participate in Ascend’s rich and collaborative professional development experience, and be mentored steadily by a seasoned mentor teacher in classroom pedagogical practices.
+As an Ascend Teaching Fellow, you’ll be welcomed to one of our summer school programs where you will receive an intensive orientation, participate in Ascend’s rich and collaborative professional development experience, and be mentored steadily by a seasoned mentor teacher in classroom pedagogical practices.

 You will learn to use assessment data to drive instruction and be responsible for your students’ progress.